Menu Close

 Nobel Week starts today

 Today it starts!
-Most of the Nobel Laureates arrived in Stockholm yesterday and today they will be hanging out at the Nobel Museum as a start.
-Here they have three tasks to fulfil: they will sign a chair in the museum's restaurant, they will (if they want to) present a gift to the museum that will become an exhibit, and they will be interviewed for the Nobelprize.org.
+Most of the Nobel Laureates arrived in Stockholm yesterday and today, as a start, they will hang out at the Nobel Museum.
+Here they have three tasks to fulfil: they will sign a chair in the museum's restaurant, they will (if they want to) present a gift to the museum that will become an exhibit, and they will be interviewed for Nobelprize.org.

 Nobelpristagare signerar stol på Nobelmuseet i Stockholm